FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: SPEED DATING

 \subsubsection{Other Findings}

-Some scenarios, such as \textsc{S2}, were seen as potentially useful in specific contexts.
-For example, when training with a mild injury, stabilization could help bear the load from the affected muscles.
+Some scenarios, such as \textsc{S2}, were seen as useful in specific contexts.
+For example, when training with a mild injury, stabilization could help redistribute load away from affected muscles.

 At the same time, participants reflected on how wearables might influence learning.
-Several worried that excessive support could reduce opportunities to internalize correct form.
-For instance, participants raised concerns about \textsc{S2}: on one hand, users should learn through practice, but on the other, they appreciated how the wearable could provide stabilization to ensure the correct muscles were engaged.
+Several expressed concern that excessive support could reduce opportunities to internalize correct form.
+For instance, in \textsc{S2}, participants noted a tension between learning through practice and appreciating stabilization that helps ensure correct muscle engagement.
 In contrast, \textsc{S9} was regarded as more supportive of learning by providing feedback on tempo.
 As B1 noted, “\textit{I could know if I go too fast or not, because I think that’s important to know.}”

-Participants also expressed concerns about potential risks with locking mechanisms such as in \textsc{S6}.
+Participants also raised concerns about potential risks associated with locking mechanisms such as in \textsc{S6}.
 If weights were falling and users were unable to reach a safe position while locked, this could be dangerous.
-As B5 explained, “\textit{I will hold myself accountable and not rush through the steps, so I might not use it.}” To address this, B3 suggested an “emergency button” that would release the lock when things go wrong.
+As B5 explained, “\textit{I will hold myself accountable and not rush through the steps, so I might not use it.}” To address this concern, B3 suggested including an “emergency button” that would release the lock when needed.